 Bugs simply don’t like the smell of garlic.

-Now, you don’t have to go out and buy fancy garlic from the nursery to plant, (although you certainly can if you like).
+Now, you don’t have to go out and buy fancy garlic from the garden nursery to plant, (although you certainly can if you like).
 A simple trip to your local supermarket is all you need to do.
-Plant 5 – 7 garlic cloves around your tree about 1 – 2 inches deep.
+Plant 5 to 7 garlic cloves around your tree about 1 or 2 inches deep.
 Keep the papery skins on and plant each clove so that the pointed part faces upward.

 As garlic begins to grow, green shoots will form.
 You can cut a few and dice them much like you would chives and use them with you cook for a mild garlic flavor.
 In cold climates, the greens will die back in winter, but will come back in spring.
 For those of you in warmer climates, the greens will last year round.

 Even if you do not have fruit trees, growing garlic is fun and rewarding.
 Fall is the best time to plant your garlic, whether to keep bad bugs away or for eating later.
-Garlic lasts around 6-9 months after harvesting.
-They are easy to grow and can be grown among existing plants or even in containers.
-For more information on how to grow garlic, click here.
+Garlic bulbs last around 6 to 9 months after harvesting.